MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 ### 1.0 - BOOT

 <p align="justify">Fallback bootloader path.
 This is the only bootloader pathname that the UEFI firmware on 64-bit X86 systems will look for without any pre-existing NVRAM boot settings, so this is what you want to use on removable media.
-As failsafe method, most firmware are include this drivers to prevent certain boot issue.
+As a failsafe method, most firmware includes these drivers to prevent certain boot issues.
 There are 2 types of fallback.
-Details below explain between Temporary and Permanent method, mostly used by specified UEFI firmware and Operating System implementation.</p>
+Details below explain the temporary and permanent methods, mostly used by specified UEFI firmware and operating system implementation.</p>

 **Temporary vs Permanent:**